Egeeio/egee-xyz/src/index.md

 I'm Egee - Welcome to my website!
 I do work on a plethora of stuff and this website helps organize all of my links and projects.
 It's is my Personal Home Page™ and link aggregator of sorts.

-I host the [Distro Delves Show](/distrodelves) on one YouTube channel, produce [asmr](https://www.youtube.com/channel/UCjaqCM6u1i78VNsoL_jW5lg) content for another channel, live stream on [Twitch](https://www.twitch.tv/egeexyz), contribute to Open Source on [Github](https://github.com/egee-irl), and produce music on [Soundcloud](https://soundcloud.com/egeeirl).
+I host the [Distro Delves Show](/distrodelves), produce [asmr](https://www.youtube.com/channel/UCjaqCM6u1i78VNsoL_jW5lg) and [other](https://www.youtube.com/channel/UCCZDIBQBx4Pk9AaIzEteDpA) videos on YouTube, live stream on [Twitch](https://www.twitch.tv/egeexyz), contribute to Open Source on [Github](https://github.com/egee-irl), record music on [Soundcloud](https://soundcloud.com/egeeirl), and dabble in indie [game development](/games).

 ### Who is Egee/Brian?

 Egee _(pronounced 'E-jee')_ is an anthromorphic Red Husky.
 If you'd like to learn about Egee, the _original character_, go [here](/ocs).

 He started out as a mascot for my main YouTube channel at the time.
-He became the "character" I played for the channel but he eventually become more like me (or me like him!) and now I'm basically just Egee all the time.
+He became the "character" I played for the channel but he eventually become more like me and now I'm basically just Egee all the time.

-In real life, I am a multi-hat software engineer with proficiencies in SQA, SRE, DevOps, and technical writing.
+When I'm not Egee, I am a multi-hat software engineer with proficiencies in SQA, SRE, DevOps, and technical writing.
 I wrote this website from scratch so I guess I wear a web-dev hat too.

 I am agnostic about programming language but I prefer interpreted languages such as Python, Ruby, and Bash.